 Once you have secured an offer, you can apply for the CRA scholarship.
-The online scholarship application form can be accessed via MyEd/ApplicantHub (EUCLID) and our web based information portal at https://www.myed.ed.ac.uk
+The online scholarship application form can be accessed via MyEd/ApplicantHub (EUCLID).

 When logging in to MyEd, you will need your University User Name and password.
-If you require assistance, please go to http://www.ed.ac.uk/student-systems/support-guidance The scholarship deadline is Thursday 2nd February 2023, 1pm UK time.
+If you require assistance, please visit our support and guidance pages.
+The scholarship deadline is Thursday 1 February 2024, 13:00 pm UK time.

 In the form, you will be asked to provide a statement.
 Write the statement by answering these four questions:

-1. Why have you chosen the Moray House and the supervisors specified above for your application?
+- Why have you chosen Moray House and the supervisors specified above for your application?

 Tips for writing a successful proposal

 Your proposal should provide insight into what you plan to research, how you will conduct your research, and the contribution(s) it will make.
-At this stage your proposal provides evidence of your ability to write, think, create, and argue.
+At this stage, your proposal provides evidence of your ability to write, think, create, and argue.
 It also helps indicate how your research will fit into the institution and its goals.
-A strong proposal contains a clear proposition and/or question, sets up outcomes that can be delivered, contains several propositions which are then connected to for the structure, is intelligible to non-experts, has a relevant audience, and demonstrates critical thinking.
-Remember to follow the template form available on the guidance page.

 - Sets up outcomes that can be delivered